MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/upgrade-ish-csh.md

 ms.custom: dyn365-customerservice
 ---

-# Upgrade from Interactive Service Hub to the Customer Service Hub in Microsoft Dynamics 365 (online) version 9.0
+# Upgrade from Interactive Service hub to the Customer Service Hub in Microsoft Dynamics 365 (online) version 9.0

-The Interactive Service Hub (ISH), a reimagined customer service module, was introduced with Microsoft Dynamics CRM Online 2016 Update 1 and Microsoft Dynamics CRM 2016.
-ISH offered a web-based client and was designed to simplify daily tasks for Customer Service Representatives and Managers.
+The Interactive Service hub was introduced with [!INCLUDE[](../includes/pn-crm-8-1-0-online.md)] and [!INCLUDE[](../includes/pn-crm-8-0-0-op.md)] as a reimagined customer service application.
+Interactive Service hub offered a web-based client designed to simplify daily tasks for Customer Service Representatives and Managers.
 Under the hood, it had completely new components and page-types, like interactive dashboards, interactive forms, and reference panel control.
-Though the ISH intuitive interface combined vital information in one place and allowed Customer Service Representatives to prioritize work and be more productive, there were certain limitations in extending it.
-The new Customer Service Hub (CSH) offers even greater flexibility and improved controls and extensibility.
+Though the Interactive Service hub's intuitive interface combined vital information in one place and allowed Customer Service Representatives to prioritize work and be more productive, there were certain limitations in extending it.
+The new Customer Service Hub offers even greater flexibility and improved controls and extensibility.

-## Introduction to Customer Service Hub
+## Introduction to the Customer Service Hub application

-With Dynamics 365 (online) version 9.0, CSH offers a focused, interactive interface that is an App Module running on Unified Interface.
-Unified Interface is designed with a *build once deploy everywhere* philosophy and features a new Custom Control Framework, responsive UI design, RTL support; and will soon be WCAG 2.0 compliant.
+With [!INCLUDE[](../includes/pn-crm-online.md)] version 9.0, Customer Service Hub offers a focused, interactive interface as an app module running on Unified Interface.
+Unified Interface is designed with a **build once deploy everywhere** philosophy and features a new Custom Control Framework, responsive UI design, RTL support; and will soon be WCAG 2.0 compliant.

-Compared to ISH, Unified Interface eliminates the prolonged initial metadata download and brings greater parity with Dynamics 365 web client in terms of supported entities, controls, and extensibility.
-And, because it is an App Module, CSH is completely role-based and metadata-driven, allowing greater customization flexibility.
+Compared to Interactive Service hub, Unified Interface eliminates the prolonged initial metadata download and brings greater parity with Dynamics 365 web client in terms of supported entities, controls, and extensibility.
+Also, because it is an app module, Customer Service Hub is completely role-based and metadata-driven, allowing greater customization flexibility.
 It makes it easy and intuitive for System Administrators to filter forms, dashboards, and other metadata components shown to business users, so that they can deliver tailored applications.

 ## Versions eligible for upgrade

-Organizations using Dynamics versions CRM 2016, CRM Online 2016 Update 1, and Dynamics 365 (online and on-premises) Update 2.1 are eligible to upgrade to Dynamics 365 (online) version 9.0 during the [Customer Driven Update](https://blogs.msdn.microsoft.com/crm/2018/01/12/scheduling-your-dynamics-365-organization-for-microsoft-dynamics-365-online-version-9-0-update/) schedule.
+Organizations using [!INCLUDE[](../includes/pn-crm-8-0-0-op.md)], [!INCLUDE[](../includes/pn-crm-8-1-0-online.md)], and Dynamics 365 (online and on-premises) Update 2.1 are eligible to upgrade to Dynamics 365 (online) version 9.0 during the [Customer Driven Update](https://blogs.msdn.microsoft.com/crm/2018/01/12/scheduling-your-dynamics-365-organization-for-microsoft-dynamics-365-online-version-9-0-update/) schedule.
 Upgrading from a version earlier than CRM 2016 is not supported.
-Support for the Interactive Service Hub client is limited to Dynamics 365 Update 2.1.
+Support for the Interactive Service hub client is limited to Dynamics 365 Update 2.1.

 ## Preparing for the upgrade

-Before you upgrade, it is important to note that once you upgrade to CSH, there is no support to roll back to ISH.
-Please observe these best practices before upgrading any production organization.
+Before you upgrade, it is important to note that once you upgrade to Customer Service Hub, there is no support to roll back to Interactive Service hub.
+Please observe these best practices before upgrading any production organization:

-- Read about known issues with CSH or Unified Interface at [Dynamics 365 Customer Engagement Readme / Known Issues](../admin/readme-9.md).
+- Read about known issues with Customer Service Hub or Unified Interface at [Dynamics 365 Customer Engagement Readme / Known Issues](../admin/readme-9.md).
 - The upgrade is designed to deliver a nearly seamless experience.
 However, there are certain changes that require manual intervention by a System Administrator.
 Be sure to read the steps outlined later in this document, [Manual post-upgrade configuration for System Administrators](#post-upgrade-configurations-for-system-administrators).
 - Upgrade a test or sandbox environment with your customizations and data.
 - Back up your customizations and data.